Igalia/ref-cpp/README.md

 I.e., don't create cycles at all.

-We would note firstly that this is an easy thing to say, but a hard thing to put in practice, essentially because it's hard to know when a closure introduces a cycle [[1]](./milestones/m0#reasoning-about-objects-referenced-from-closures-is-unspecified) [[2]](./milestones/m0#spidermonkey-retains-too-much-data-for-closures-within-in-async-functions) [[3]](./milestones/m1#cycles-are-easier-to-make-than-one-might-think).
+We would note firstly that this is an easy thing to say, but a hard thing to put in practice.
+It is especially hard to know when a closure introduces a cycle [[1]](./milestones/m0#reasoning-about-objects-referenced-from-closures-is-unspecified) [[2]](./milestones/m0#spidermonkey-retains-too-much-data-for-closures-within-in-async-functions) [[3]](./milestones/m1#cycles-are-easier-to-make-than-one-might-think).